cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

     * config.js - Brunch configuration
     * package.json - Brunch modules to install

-There is two part in the file structure: the "app" where you will write your code, and "public" where Brunch will output everything you write correctly into one nice JavaScript file.
+There are two parts in the file structure: the "app" where you will write your code, and "public" where Brunch will output everything you write correctly into one nice JavaScript file.

 Another important thing is that the folder structure is not **constrained at all**.
 It is a design choice from us and you can change the way you like, but don't forget to adjust the Brunch configuration afterwards.